AITIS-s-r-o/GuiTask/README.md

 ![Dashboard with 3 workspace tabs - tool move done](./img/dashboard-3-tabs-tool-move-done.png)

-Now you can see that the Installed Scripts tool and Running Scripts tool are joined together.
+Now you can see that the Installed Scripts tool and Running Scripts tool are grouped together.

 Another thing we can do is closing the tabs.
 If we close both Open Orders and Orders History, we will see this:

 ![Dashboard with 3 workspace tabs - tool closed](./img/dashboard-3-tabs-tool-closed.png)

-Finally, we will show splitting the largest panel (with trading panels) to separate one trading panel from the other one.
+Finally, we show splitting the largest panel (with two trading panels) to two separate trading panels.
 We do this by dragging the tool header to the bottom drop position:

 ![Dashboard with 3 workspace tabs - tool splitting](./img/dashboard-3-tabs-tool-splitting.png)